keycloak-competence-center/keycloak-sms-authenticator/README.md

 Keycloak SMS Authenticator
 ===

-This project provides the [Keycloak SMS authenticator extension](./extensions/keycloak-sms-authenticator/README.md).
+This project provides the [Keycloak SMS authenticator](./extensions/keycloak-sms-authenticator/README.md) extension.

+The following submodules have the artifact deployment to the maven repository skipped in their pom.xml:

+- config
+- container
+- docker-compose
+- helm
+- server
+- themes

+The above submodules are only used during the development of the extension.

 Project Template
 ---